 d. path length>=n

 Ans: b

+Salesperson starts from source node,travels rest of the n-1 nodes and returns back to the source node.
+So 1+(n-1)+1=n+1

 Ritu Pujari

 Unit 6

 Assuming a set of shopping malls and the distance between each pair of malls as an adjacency matrix, the problem is to visit each shopping mall exactly once and find the shortest possible path back to the starting point.
 Identify if the given problem is: